 Ok, so we’ve got our plan made….great!
 Now, the tough part.
 Following the plan!

-- If you have time for social media, you have time to cook
+- Scroll on social media, you have time to cook

-- If you have time to pin new dessert recipes to your pinterest boards, you have time to cook
+- Pin new dessert recipes to your pinterest boards, you have time to cook

-- If you have time to catch up on your netflix shows, you have time to cook
+- Catch up on your netflix shows, you have time to cook

-- If you have time to wait 45 minutes for your Skip the Dishes to arrive while you read Buzzfeed articles online YOU HAVE TIME TO COOK
+- Wait 45 minutes for your Skip the Dishes to arrive while you read Buzzfeed articles online YOU HAVE TIME TO COOK

 If this is your struggle, my advice is to look at two areas in your life where we can often find a few minutes to be more efficient in the kitchen.